mddanish00/mui-image-alter/README.md

 Alter from alternative.

-I actually just to make a fork with small modification for my website but somehow I ended changed many things...
-How it became like this?
+I just to make a fork with small modifications for my website but somehow I ended up changing many things...
+How did it become like this?

 ### Why should I use this?

-If you satisfied with original project, you probably not need this.
+If you are satisfied with the original project, you probably not need this.
 This is for users with a specific need.

 To put it simply, you only needed this if:

-- You want to change the component root element, `img` with other component like `Image` from `next/image`.
+- You want to change the component root element, `img` with another component like `Image` from `next/image`.
-- You want to use `styled` function from `styled-components` or `emotion`  or `MUI` on `Image` component but noticed some style not working properly.[^1]
+- You want to use `styled` function from `styled-components` or `emotion`  or `MUI` on `Image` component but noticed some styles are not working properly.[^1]

-[^1]: This happen on original project because the styles set using style prop.
-To correct this for original project, you need to use style or wrapperStyle or iconWrapperStyle that provided to overwrite the default style.
+[^1]: This happens on the original project because the styles were set using style props.
+To correct this for the original project, you need to use style or wrapperStyle or iconWrapperStyle that provided to overwrite the default style.

 ### Changes in this fork

 - Breaking Changes
-  - Height and width prop forwarded to the component root element (by default, `img`) instead of using CSS to set height and width of component wrapper element.
+  - Height and width prop forwarded to the component root element (by default, `img`) instead of using CSS to set the height and width of the component wrapper element.
 Some alternate image components like `next/image` actually need for height and width prop.
-  - Put all styles that set though style prop in styled for better compability with MUI's styled.
+  - Put all styles that set through style prop in styled for better compatibility with MUI's styled.
   - No UMD build.
 Go post an issue if you want UMD to be added.
   - Only named exports.
 Read this [article](https://esbuild.github.io/content-types/#default-interop).

 - Other Changes
   - Rewritten fully in Typescript with types built-in based on MUI component types.
-  - Add support to MUI's component prop; That's means you can subtitute component root element with `Image` from `next/image` if you want.
-Component supported are `img`, `img`-derived HTML element and component with `src` prop.
+  - Add support to MUI's component prop; That means you can substitute the component root element with `Image` from `next/image` if you want.
+Components supported are `img`, `img`-derived HTML element and component with `src` prop.
   - Properly export esm and cjs build via package.json exports.
+  - (NEW) Support for MUI v6 added.

 - Development Changes
   - Use Vite instead of nwb for development and building the library for fast and better developer experience for me!
-  - Added unit tests for testing mui-image-alter component.
-Also, added new Github Action that will automatically run these tests every pull request.
+  - Added unit tests for testing the mui-image-alter component.
+Also, added a new Github Action that will automatically run these tests for every pull request.

 ## Simple Q & A

 - **Q**: Why you created this fork?
-  **A**: MUI's styled don't work very well with the original mui-image because some of default styling and it use style prop instead of using styled to set some of the styling.
+  **A**: MUI's styled don't work very well with the original mui-image because some of the default styling and it use style prop instead of using styled to set some of the styling.
 So, I want to modify a little bit...
-And I end up doing at lot.
+And I end up doing a lot.
-  Originally, I want to just post an issue for this but I am suck in comunication. 😅
+  Originally, I want to just post an issue for this but I suck in communication. 😅

 - **Q**: Why you change nwb to Vite?
   **A**: I just wanted to fork for my own benefit.
-So, I thought maybe I can write this in TypeScript... but it don't work with nwb.
-I am so frustrated that I cannot find how to do it and try migarating to Vite instead.
+So, I thought maybe I could write this in TypeScript... but it doesn't work with nwb.
+I am so frustrated that I cannot find how to do it and try migrating to Vite instead.
 (Also, looks like nwb is abandoned too...)
 It took a lot of work but never thought it work so well...
   Maybe there is actually a way to use Typescript with nwb but I never regret switching to Vite.

   Vite is so fast!!! 😍

-- **Q**: Will you intergrate changes from the original project?
+- **Q**: Will you integrate changes from the original project?
   **A**: Yeah.
 As many as possible. 💪

 ---

 ### 1. Install

 Install the `mui-image-alter` peer dependencies first.
-(Can skip if you already done it.)
+(Can skip if you have already done it.)

 If you haven't yet install MUI, please follow the [official guide](https://mui.com/material-ui/getting-started/installation/).
 Only MUI v5 or v6 are supported.